-The program offers the flexibility for direct application to any related career path, including Bible translation or language teaching, or field research and theory.
+The program offers the flexibility for direct application to any related career path, including Bible translation, other professional translation, language teaching, or field research and theory.

-The degree combines coursework on site with one or two summers of study with the Canada Institute of Linguistics.
+The degree combines coursework on site with the possibility of one summer of study with the Canada Institute of Linguistics.
 The emphasis for this program is on integrating theory and strong linguistic analysis with a growing proficiency in modern and classical languages, and spiritual growth and missional focus for cross-cultural work or field research.

 What Can I Do with a Linguistics Degree?

 - Teaching a foreign language

 - Bible Translation

 Sample Core Courses

 A survey of the major sub-fields of linguistics, including phonetics, phonology, morphology, syntax, semantics, socio-linguistics, language varieties and an introduction to the history of English.
 The approach to this course is practical, emphasizing problem solving and providing the field skills necessary for analyzing the structure of English and other languages as a basis for any linguistics or applied linguistics degree (e.g. Bible translation, TESOL).

 Issues in Modern Missions